TuGraph-family/Awesome-Text2GQL/README.md

 #### Generate Corpus

 This example shows how to use the Awesome-Text2GQL framework to generate a corpus.
 Before running it, ensure you have a running database instance and update the database connection and output configuration in examples/generate_corpus.py.
 Alternatively, you can import our provided test dataset into TuGraph.
-Download link:`https://xxxx.com`.
+Download link: [*test dataset*](https://tugraph-web.oss-cn-beijing.aliyuncs.com/tugraph/datasets/text2gql/awesome-text2gql/example_graph.zip).

 Example TuGraph import command: